jxmot/ESP8266-config-data-V2/README.md

 Where `usable_SSID_1`, `usable_SSID_2` and `wifipassw1`, `wifipassw2` are the values you edited in the **`/data/_wificfg.dat`** file.

 When the connection is successful the on-board LED will flash with an interval of `TOGGLE_INTERVAL` (*defined in ESP8266-config-data-V2.ino*).
+However if an error has occurred the LED will flash with an interval of `ERR_TOGGLE_INTERVAL`.

 # Configuration Classes

 In this application the configuration data files are read an parsed using two classes.
 The first is a *base class* that is responsible for reading a specified configuration data file and initiating the parsing of the JSON data.
-The second class is derived from the first and is responsible for parsing the JSON data and providing *get* methods for the data.
+The second class is derived from the first and is responsible for parsing the JSON data into class member variables and providing *get* methods for the data.

 For example -